-Orthodontic treatment involves the use of braces and other dental technologies to apply precise forces that result in desired repositioning of the teeth.
-These changes improve not only the look of your smile, but the health and longevity of your teeth.
+Orthodontic treatment involves the use of braces and other specialized appliances to apply precise forces that result in desired repositioning of the teeth.
+These changes improve not only the appearance of your smile, but also the health and longevity of your teeth.

-Some general dentists take continuing-education seminars in order to offer orthodontic services as a sideline to their primary services.
+Some general dentists take continuing-education seminars in order to offer orthodontic services in addition to their primary dental services.
 Only your dentist knows what he or she is qualified to do well, however.
-With so much riding on the quality of treatment, choosing an orthodontic specialist ensures that you will get the best possible results.
+With so much riding on the quality of treatment and the level of experience the person providing that treatment possesses, entrusting your smile to an orthodontic specialist ensures that you will get the best possible results.

-Get it by relying on an orthodontist’s expertise, which comes from his or her extensive education.
-After graduating from dental school, orthodontists go on for another two or more years of education at an accredited orthodontic residency program.
+An orthodontist’s expertise comes not only from the number of patients they’ve provided treatment to, but also from his or her extensive education in the subject matter.
+After graduating from dental school, orthodontists go on to complete another two or more years of education at an accredited orthodontic residency program.

 Only after this extra formal education can one be called an orthodontist.
 Only orthodontists are accepted for membership in the American Association of Orthodontists (AAO).
-Selecting a member of the AAO for orthodontic care gives a member of the public the assurance that he or she is selecting an orthodontist.
+Selecting a member of the AAO for orthodontic care gives a patient the assurance that he or she is selecting an accredited and qualified orthodontist.

-Orthodontists are dedicated to helping your teeth and jaws work in union so you can speak, bite, and chew comfortably and effectively.
-There’s a bonus.
-Teeth and jaws that work well tend to look good, too.
+Orthodontists are dedicated to helping your teeth and jaws work in harmony so you can speak, bite, and chew comfortably and effectively, with a bonus being that teeth and jaws that work well tend to look more attractive, too!

-You trust your heart to a cardiologist, your skin to a dermatologist, and your knees to an orthopedist.
-Like these specialists who study their specialty areas after their general medical education, orthodontists devote additional years of study to orthodontics after they graduate from dental school.
+You entrust your heart to a cardiologist, your skin to a dermatologist, and your knees to an orthopedist.
+Like these specialists who receive extensive time studying within their specific specialty areas after their general medical education, orthodontists devote years of additional study to orthodontics after they graduate from dental school.

 And like their medical counterparts, orthodontists limit their practices to their specialty area.
 Orthodontists have in-depth experience in orthodontic care.
 They use their knowledge and skills to help you get the best results possible.